opencybersecurityalliance/stix-shifter/stix_shifter_modules/onelogin/README.md

 This is a connector for searching OneLogin events.

+## Supported STIX Mappings

+See the [table of mappings](onelogin_supported_stix.md) for the STIX objects and operators supported by this connector.

 ### Format for making STIX translation calls via the CLI

 `python main.py <translator_module> <query or result> <STIX identity object> <data>`